 Some of the best cameras today are smartphones.
-These are our favorites.
+These are our favorites

 - Expensive

-Apple outshoots the competition with 12MPs and three cameras that push out max dynamic range and sharpness.

-Best Value: Google Pixel 4a
+Best value: Google Pixel 5a

-The Google Pixel 4a is the best camera phone for those who want decent specs at an affordable price point.
-Google has refined its popular Pixel line up, and Android is moving in the right direction, so this isn't a phone you need to settle for when funds are tight.
+Google's Pixel 5a is a mid-tier phone with impressive specs and a lower-than-average price point.
+Google has refined its popular Pixel lineup and Android is finally moving forward in a logical direction, so this isn't a phone you need to settle for when funds are tight.
 It holds its own well.

-There's a 12MP sensor on the rear-facing camera.
-It comes complete with dual-pixel phase-detect autofocus to help you capture sharp images day or night, and optical image stabilization so you can do away with the blur from handholding your device while shooting.
-The 4K video captures 30fps, and 1080p will net you 120fps.
-The front-facing selfie camera comes equipped with an 8MP sensor that's sufficient for Snapchat and quick selfies.

-The iPhone SE and Google Pixel 4a have similar specs and prices, but we favor the newer Pixel for its clearer photos and excellent night photography images.
-The battery life could be better, and there's only a single rear camera.
-We still think investing in the Pixel 4a is money well spent.
+There's a 12.2MP camera on the back and an 8MP front-facing camera.
+With the 5a, Google has added a 16MP ultra-wide lens for landscape shots.
+Compared to the Pixel 4a, colors are more natural-looking and portraits run a little warmer with the 5a, both of which are a good thing.

+Google Night Sight is included with the 5a, allowing the new model to shoot incredibly detailed shots after dark.
+My only complaint is that this phone is difficult to acquire.
+Whether due to the chip shortage or Google not anticipating much desire, the 5a is only available at a few select retailers, and it tends to sell out quickly.
+If you're in the market for an affordable phone with a class-leading camera, the Google Pixel 5a is the best camera phone for you.

 Pros: